EvgeniyaOpanasenko/MilkShop/src/main/resources/ReadMe.txt

     design patterns:
          strategy => to achieve architecture for both goods and services purpose.
                      Only need to extend proper interface

          observer => to notify admin about new order.
-Send main and sms => TODO notify user about order detais
+Send mail and sms => TODO notify user about order detais

+         decorator => to perform basket details with no concrete class created Create abstract Item and exten it by Basket and BasketDecorators which are going to cover Basket and autosum total price while executing Application less inheritance more weak dependencies